prodakt/lncRna/README.md

 ```

 ### Ic.
 Selection of transcripts for coding potential analyses
-The final step in tne first stage is to filter out these transcripts which are definitely not lncRNA.
+The final step in tne first stage is to filter out these transcripts which are definitely NOT lncRNA.
 ```
 # remove known protein coding transcripts
 pot_lncRNA <- tab1[tab1$transcript_id %!in% known_pcRNA,]